 Knowing the basics helps you spot early signs of trouble, BUT serious roof work is always a job for experienced roofing contractors.
 Here’s when to call Maupin Roofing:

-• Roof replacement: Your roof has a lifespan, and when it’s time, you need the job done right.
+- Roof Replacement: Your roof has a lifespan, and when it’s time, you need the job done right.
+Whether you’re upgrading from old asphalt shingles to metal roofs, or replacing a deteriorating roof covering, professional installation ensures proper integration of all flashing, ventilation, and weatherproofing details.

-• Repairs: Big or small, from a shingle blown off to larger damage, don’t let minor problems become major ones.
+- Repairs: Big or small, from a shingle blown off to larger damage, don’t let minor problems become major ones.
+Professional contractors can properly repair leaks, replace damaged sections, and ensure repairs match the existing roof.

 Maupin Roofing: Your Partner in Protecting Your Home